The Dividing Line: Where Soul Esteem Begins

 I learned that lesson in the thick of raising my daughters.
 You don’t know what’s in you until you’re in the middle of it.
 My resilience wasn’t loud or proud.
 It was steady.
 Unseen.
 Like a quiet hum that just refused to quit.

-I realized that environments feed you, whether you notice it or not.
+It is where I learned that environments feed you, whether you notice it or not.

-If pity is on the menu for breakfast, lunch, and dinner, don’t be surprised when your confidence starts starving.
+If pity is what you are being served for breakfast, lunch, and dinner, it will not take long before your confidence starts to starve.

 Pity feels like care, but it keeps you small.
 It feeds the wound instead of healing it.